tc39/proposal-smart-pipelines/additional-feature-pf.md

 # Additional Feature PF
 ECMAScript No-Stage Proposal.
 Living Document.
 J. S. Choi, 2018-12.

+This document is not yet intended to be officially proposed to TC39 yet; it merely shows a possible extension of the [Core Proposal][] in the event that the Core Proposal is accepted.

-**More than any other** possible extension in this table, this additional feature – **Pipeline Functions** – would dramatically increase the usefulness of pipelines.
+This additional feature – **Pipeline Functions** – would dramatically increase the usefulness of pipelines.
 It introduces just one additional operator that solves:\
 tacit unary **functional composition**,\
 tacit unary functional **partial application**,\